3voLu710n/gamedev_projects/README.md

 # gamedev_projects
-This is a repository where I upload all my game dev projects which I lean form udemy course
+This is a repository where I upload all my unity projects which I learn form a udemy course.